Your One-Stop Shop for Airplane and Road Trip Breastfeeding Planning

-- Storing: Milk in its purified, concentrated form can be left out of the fridge for a while without spoiling.
+- Storing: For a number of hours after expression, milk does not need to be refrigerated.
 Even with the temperature rising, breast milk can stay fresh for up to 24 hours in a cooler bag with ice packs.
 See this for information on how to use dry ice in a cooler.
 Check out this blog post for advice on finding a hotel with a refrigerator and freezer.
 Keep in mind that not all mini-fridges are cold enough to store milk safely.
 Read our blog to learn more about storing breast milk.

 - Cleaning: Pump parts and bottles can be cleaned efficiently using microwave-safe disinfecting bags in your hotel's microwave.
 In that case, you can simply use dish soap and a brush to clean the pump components as you would at home.

 If you don't have access to a full-size sink, another convenient trick is to seal up all the pumping components after use and keep them in the fridge or cooler until the next time you need them.
-Because of this, you won't need to wash your privates after every session to avoid the spread of bacteria.
+Without having to wash your privates after each session, bacteria growth is reduced.
 Once a day, before bed, give the parts a good washing and disinfect.